“Justice & Access for All: More Important Now Than Ever”

 Sen. Anthony Pollina – https://legislature.vermont.gov/people/single/2022/15795

-The Legislators will share their personal experiences with disabilities as it relates to their legislative work, and the legislative response to the COVID pandemic.
-We encourage attendees to bring questions as we hope this will be an interactive exchange!
-VCDR Past President, Ed Paquin will moderate the panel.
+The Legislators shared their personal experiences with disabilities related to their legislative work, and the legislative response to the COVID pandemic.
+Attendees were able to ask legislators questions and it was a lively interactive exchange!
+VCDR Past President, Ed Paquin moderated the panel.

 STATE of VERMONT Concurrent Resolution